 Grant’s Razor: the only thing that truly matters in life are your relationships

-The Harvard Study on Adult Development is the combination of The Grant Study-which followed 268 Harvard University male graduates from the classes of 1939–1944 throughout their entire lives-and The Glueck Study -which similarly followed 456 men who grew up in low socioeconomic Boston households.
-They tracked all the major events in their lives, their lifestyles, and their medical histories.
-All of that data from all of those people across all of those years boiled down to one simple truth.
-As Robert Waldinger, the study’s current director says:
+The Harvard Study on Adult Development has been going on for nearly 100 years.
+It started following 268 Harvard University male graduates from the classes of 1939–1944 throughout their entire lives in parallel with 456 men who grew up in low-socioeconomic Boston households.
+The study has tracked their major life events, their lifestyles, and their medical histories.
+All of that data from all of those people across all of those years boiled down to one simple truth:

 “Good relationships keep us happier and healthier.
 Period.”

-A previous director, George Valliant, puts it even more bluntly:
+A previous study director, George Valliant, puts it even more bluntly:

 “The only thing that really matters in life are your relationships.”*